Master of Arts in Teaching in Science Education

 The sequence for completing the MAT is as follows (assumes an early August start; modules and timelines will shift depending on start of sequence):

-- One module during the Winter term (3 credit hours)
+- Winter term (1 module / 3 credit hours)

-- Two modules during Spring semester (6 credit hours)
+- Spring semester (1 module / 3 credit hours)

 - Student teaching during Fall semester of second academic year (12 credit hours)